Sample Work

 To Learn More About VHP

 Circa black is the result of a private investment group wanting to create the first low-fee, pre-paid card that offered lifestyle membership perks and benefits for Millennials.
-The card was more than a financial transaction, but a community of corporate partners, celebrities, and points accessible to card-owners through a game-like App.
+The card was more than a financial transaction, but a community of corporate partners, celebrities, and points accessible to card-owners through an experiential membership App.

 Work included go-to-mark strategy working with board of investors, App UX/UI design, member journey and communications, and creating concept presentations for banks, celebrities, and corporate partners.